utsav87589/Fraud-Detection/README.md

 -outliers detection (locasl and global) using the Isolation forest and LOF, completed -this dataset is completed officially with just the reporting and transfering learning for the outliers part left

+### day 15 update

+-starting making the final reporting in the powerpoint